cocos2d/cocos2d-x-docs/en/upgradeGuide/index.md

 - Windows: use `cocos` command or CMake
 - Linux: use `cocos` command or CMake

-The CMake tutorial can be found in the [CMake Guide] (../installation/CMake-Guide.md).

-#改点
+A [CMake](../installation/CMake-Guide.md) tutorial is available.

-For more detailed interface changes, please refer to [API Changes] ().
+For more detailed interface changes, please refer to [API Reference](https://docs.cocos2d-x.org/api-ref/index.html).

 ## Director

-1. Removed the following interface
+1. Removed the following interfaces

    ```c++
    CC_DEPRECATED_ATTRIBUTE static Director* sharedDirector();